kaynut/Leaflet.Hexagonal/README.md

 ## Options
-Below, you find a list of options, that you can pass on initialisation - and most can be altered afterwards.
-Take a look at the exampleOptions.html
+Below, you find a list of all options, that you can pass on initialisation - and most of them can be altered afterwards.
+Take a look at the [exampleOptions.html](./exampleOptions.html) to play around with them
 ```html

 hexagonVisible: true || false